Why Stocks Drop On The Ex-Dividend Date (Do Stocks Go Down On Dividend Date?)

+Why stocks drop on the ex-dividend date can easily be explained, yet many investors find themselves at a loss in understanding why.
 An investment in any company stems from more than just a profit-making mind, gratitude for which is in the form of a dividend, as a token of appreciation for the trust in the company itself.
 However, as simple as the concept of dividends may be, it is common to find many investors at a loss.
-More significantly, many fail to understand what exactly goes on an ex. dividend date and why the stock price drops.
+More significantly, many fail to understand what exactly goes on with an ex-dividend date and why the stock price drops.

 A stock drops on the ex-date because assets, in the form of cash, are transferred from the company to the owners/shareholders.
 Money goes from one pocket to another.
 If your account is taxable, you receive the dividend less taxes.

-To understand why stock drops on ex-dividend date, it is important to understand why dividends exist, how they work and the important dates to keep in mind.
+To understand why a stock falls on ex-dividend date, it is important to understand why dividends exist, how they work and the important dates to keep in mind.

 Do you want to read more about dividend investing?